Are you looking for a WordPress progress bar plugin?

-Each Page Break field that you add will split the form into additional pages, and you can add as many pages as needed.
-To move the Page Break to a different section of your form, simply click on it in the preview area and drag it wherever you’d like.
+Each Page Break field you add will split the form into additional pages, and you can add as many pages as needed.
+To move the Page Break to a different section of your form, click on it in the preview area and drag it wherever you’d like.

 Customizing Your Progress Bar

 Once you’ve added a Page Break, you may notice that in the preview area, a First Page section has appeared at the top of your form.
 This is the placeholder for the horizontal progress bar.
 Click on First Page / Progress Indicator to access the options for your multi-page form.

 You can customize your progress bar in the Progress Indicator dropdown, and there are several customization options available to you.